oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   ![Troubleshooting Bulk Labeling](./images/33-bulk-labeling-troubleshooting.png)

-9. Use the buttons on the web console UI as shown in the below screenshots to check on the progress of the bulk-labeling from the web console.
+9. Use the buttons on the web console UI as shown in the below screenshots to check on the progress of the the bulk-labeling.
 For this lab, we recommend this method of checking progress rather than by refreshing the browser tab.
-Refreshing the browser tab will halt the bulk-labeling process.
-If you refresh the browser tab, you will need to run *python bulk\_labeling\_script.py* again to resume the bulk-labeling process.
+Refreshing the browser tab will force a reconnect to your Cloud Shell session, and halt the bulk-labeling process.
+If you refresh the browser tab, then before proceeding with subsequent steps, you will need to run *python bulk\_labeling\_script.py* on Cloud Shell to resume the bulk-labeling process.

   ![Use Console Buttons click out of dataset](./images/31-console-buttons-click-out-of-dataset.png)